Interactive Multi-Objective Probabilistic Preference Learning with Soft and Hard Bounds: Simulation Results

 \subsection{Performance Evaluation}

-Our primary objective is to assess the interaction efficiency of our proposed method compared to that of alternative feedback mechanisms.
-We assume that the DM is able to provide interaction feedback for a total of 10 times.
-The key target is to identify the DM's ideal point, $\pmb{y}^*$.
-To more closely mimic realistic scenarios, we also assume the DM is able to select from their set of observed points from any of their previous interactions.
-As described in Section \ref{sec:problem-def}, we aim to quantify both how Pareto-optimal the set of points are and how much they span the high utility regions of the SHF-defined PF, since that corresponds to where $\pmb{y}^*$ is.
-To do this, we employ the SHF Utility Ratio, Equation \ref{shf-utility-ratio}, with the utility of the set of points $X_{1,...,m}$ in the numerator.
-The denominator corresponds to where $\pmb{y}^*$ is.
-To more fairly compare feedback mechanisms, we attempt to account for cognitive complexity using \textit{interaction units}.
-Pairwise feedback is assigned 1 unit. \methodname is 2 units, as it requires the DM to (1) determine the dimension and bound to modify, and (2) specify the modification's magnitude and direction.
+To present a different perspective on the simulated experiments, we attempt to account for cognitive complexity of the feedback mechanisms using \textit{interaction units}.
+In general, the literature has no general consensus on feedback complexity since it is contextual to the task and visualization \citep{nesbitt_comparison_2024}.
+We propose a notion of feedback complexity specific to our task and then summarize supporting literature for our mapping and provide analysis from our user study.

+Pairwise feedback is assigned 1 unit as it is generally treated as the baseline unit for low-complexity feedback \citep{wilde_learning_2022, wirth_survey_2017}. \methodname is 2 units, as it requires the DM to (1) determine the dimension and bound to modify, and (2) specify the modification's magnitude and direction.
+Slider and scale (not soft-hard bounds) feedback was studied in \citep{wilde_learning_2022}, which decomposes it into two stages (direction identification, then adjustment), aligning with our identification and quantification mapping of 2 units.
 Ranking-based feedback is assigned $k$ units, where $k$ is the number of points displayed at iteration $m$\footnote{$k \log k$ is also a valid interpretation for ranking-based interaction units; we use $k$ because the cognitive load of ranking is not always uniform across points and for simplicity.}.
+For ranking, \citet{jamieson_active_2011} notes a baseline $k \log k$ upper bound; the structured nature of our displayed rankings (two objectives, sorted) supports a tighter lower bound of k \citep{jamieson_active_2011}.
 This method provides a standardized basis for comparing preference elicitation efficiency (Figure~\ref{fig:eval-results}).

 We provide further motivation for the specific unit assignments below:

 \begin{itemize} \item \textbf{Pairwise Feedback (1 unit):} Selecting one preferred item from a pair is considered a relatively simple cognitive task.
 It involves a single comparative judgment and is thus assigned as our baseline of 1 interaction unit.